mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     At the start of your turn, deal 2 damage to your General.

 name:     Heaven's Eclipse
-text:     Draw 3 spell cards from your deck.
+text:     Draw 3 spell cards.

 name:     Onyx Jaguar
-text:     Whenever a friendly minion is moved for any reason, it gains +1⚔️/+1❤️.
+text:     Whenever an allied minion is moved for any reason, it gains +1⚔️/+1❤️.

 name:     Phoenix Barrage
 text:     Deal 3 damage to anything.
 Put a **Phoenix Fire** into your hand.